 Students have been busy this month competing in many career development events (CDE).
 Mikala Bradbury placed 9th in the Job Interview CDE, and Jessica Reyes was just out of the top ten.
 There were 25 students participating in this intense event that included interviews, resume writing, cover letters and application completion.
 Six students participated in the KSU speech competition, Kaleb Hunt and Haley Farley competed in the Creed division, Cameron Bartelson competed in the Freshman Speech division, Mikala Bradbury and Kailey Klein were in the sophomore division and Chance Hain competed in the junior level speech division.
 Results from this competition have not been posted yet.

-Students had an unexpected surprise while watching the Super Bowl this year as well.
+Page 2 of 2 - Students had an unexpected surprise while watching the Super Bowl this year as well.
 Dodge Trucks along with The National FFA Organization sponsored a commercial that highlighted the American Farmer.
 The day after the commercial aired Dodge announced that they would donate up to $1,000,000.00 to the National FFA Foundation.
 Three of the Wellington FFA students were interviewed by KWCH reporter Jim Grawe to find out what their opinion was of the commercial.
 It was an exciting time for Abbie McComb, Mikala Bradbury and Cameron Bartelson.
 They were surprised that the commercial gained so much attention.
 It was a sobering moment for them and impressed upon them the importance that agriculture really does have upon our community and world.
 This is the year of the "Farmer".
 The Wellington FFA Chapter wants to be a vital part of the community and to have members that become active community members.